mikestratton/jquery-quiz/README.md

 jQuery scores the questionnaire and then displays a color background with a message specific to your score.

-## jQuery passes CSS style with if statements
+## jQuery passes CSS style and message with if statements

+(70 to 75 points)
-Green:   YOU ARE PREPARED             (70 to 75 points)
+Green: YOU ARE PREPARED

+(61 to 69 points)
-Yellow:  YOU ARE ALMOST PREPARED      (61 to 69 points)
+Yellow: YOU ARE ALMOST PREPARED

+(31 to 60 points)
-Orange:  YOU ARE NOT VERY PREPARED    (31 to 60 points)
+Orange: YOU ARE NOT VERY PREPARED

+(30 points or less)
-Red:     YOU ARE NOT PREPARED         (30 points or less)
+Red: YOU ARE NOT PREPARED